kokkos/kokkos-core-wiki/ProgrammingGuide/Compiling.md

 This chapter explains how to compile Kokkos and how to link your application against Kokkos.
 Kokkos supports two build systems:

-*  Using the embedded Makefile
+*  General CMake build system
 *  Trilinos' CMake build system
+*  Embedded GNU Makefile

-Note that the two explicitly supported build methods should not be mixed.
-For example, do not include the embedded Makefile in your application build process, while explicitly linking against a pre-compiled Kokkos library in Trilinos.
+Note that the build methods listed above should not be mixed.
+For example, do not include the GNU Makefile in your application build process, while explicitly linking against a pre-compiled Kokkos library in Trilinos.
 We also include specific advice for building for NVIDIA GPUs and for Intel Xeon Phi.

 ## 4.1 General Information

 Kokkos consists mainly of header files.
 Only a few functions have to be compiled into object files outside of the application's source code.
 Those functions are contained in `.cpp` files inside the `kokkos/core/src` directory and its subdirectories.
 The files are internally protected with macros to prevent compilation if the related execution space is not enabled.
 Thus, it is not necessary to create a list of included object files specific to your compilation target; one may simply compile all `.cpp` files.
 The enabled features are controlled via macros which have to be provided in the compilation line or in the `KokkosCore_config.h` include file; a list of macros can be found in Table 4.1.
 In order to compile Kokkos, a C++11 compliant compiler is needed.
 For an up to date list of compilers which are tested on a nightly basis, please refer to the README on the github repository.
 At the time of writing supported compilers include:

+***** Still need to update this list *****
     Primary tested compilers on X86
         GCC 4.8.4, 4.9.3, 5.1.0, 5.3.0, 6.1.0;
         Intel 15.0.2, 16.0.1, 16.0.3, 17.0.098, 17.1.132;
         Clang 3.6.1, 3.7.1, 3.8.1, 3.9.0;
-        Cuda 7.0, 7.5, 8.0;
         PGI 17.10
     Primary tested compilers on Power 8
         XL 13.1.3 (OpenMP, Serial)